How to Pack

 Photographs and Valuables

 Photographs are best protected in photo albums, which should be wrapped and packed in separate cartons.
 Loose photos should be packed in separate cartons and protected from moisture or possible water damage.
-Take the time to pack your irreplaceable items properly.
+Take the time to properly pack your irreplaceable items.

 Pre-move preparation is required for many major appliances.
 All appliances must be dry before loading.
 Be sure to discuss with your Stevens’ representative.